-- Download a free app like HomeScout and start browsing homes for sale.
-Remember that you’ll still need to see them in person, though.
+- Download a free app like HomeScout2 and start browsing homes for sale.
+Remember that you’ll still need to see them in person.
 Much like internet dating, a home may not live up to its dazzling online profile when you see it in person.

-- Get a real estate agent, broker or Realtor® to help you narrow down your options.
+- Get a real estate agent or broker to help you narrow down your options.
 They can help you weed out the duds from the deals.

-For many future homeowners, touring potential dream homes is the most exciting part of the home buying process.
+For many future homeowners, touring potential dream homes is the most exciting part of the homebuying process.
 For others, getting keys to a newly purchased home is the “big moment.”
-However your emotions run during this time, having help assures that you’ll get the support you need to make the right decision for you and your family.
+However, your emotions run high during this time.
+Having help assures that you’ll get the support you need to make the right decision for you and your family.